BolinWangk/TaskSelectorGames/README.md

 <h1>JS Mini Project</h1>
-<font>This Web App is connected to other webpages that have more Game Options</font>
+<font>This Web App is connected to other page that have more Game Options</font>
 <h2>REMINDER!!!</h2>
 <font>index.html files is the root of all the files</font>